About the Medical Council

 - Give you a detailed explanation of what happened to you.
 This can only come from the doctor or health provider.

-- Give or arrange medical treatment or counseling for you.
+- Give or arrange medical treatment or counselling for you.

-The legal framework for the Medical Council’s complaint procedures is set out in the Medical Practitioners Act 2007, which is linked below.
+The legal framework for the Medical Council’s complaint procedures is set out in the Medical Practitioners Act 2007.